Shimano Dura-Ace, SRAM Red AXS and Campagnolo Super Record Wireless are the flagship road bike groupsets from the three biggest manufacturers.

 Meanwhile, we weighed Shimano Dura-Ace at 2,514g when we tested it, but that did include a power meter.

 As always, actual weight is highly dependent on configuration and whether you include the small parts such as Shimano’s battery mounting kit and rotor lockrings.
-However, weight-wise it’s a dead heat between the three brands.
+However, weight-wise SRAM does appear to have the upper hand now, even if only by a few grams.

 High prices